openstack-archive/nova-powervm/README.rst

 The cloud administrator will need to refer to documentation on how to configure OpenStack for use with a PowerVM hypervisor.

-The existing configuration file attributes will be reused as much as possible.
+A 'powervm' configuration group will be used to contain all the PowerVM specific configuration settings.
+Existing configuration file attributes will be reused as much as possible.
 This reduces the number of PowerVM specific items that will be needed.
 However, the driver will require some PowerVM specific options.

 In this case, we plan to keep the PowerVM specifics contained within the configuration file (and driver code).
 These will be documented on the